Say hello to Killjoy, Valorant's next agent

 Thanks to someone at Riot tripping and pressing a big red button, we have our first official look at Valorant's next agent: the turret-toting Killjoy.
 An introductory page written from Killjoy's perspective was briefly live on Riot's website with full explanations of their abilities.

-The article also had embedded Youtube videos that would presumably show the abilities in action, but they were still set to private.
-Thankfully, Valorant data miner floxay went ahead and tweeted their own video showing off each ability.
+The article also had embedded Youtube videos that would presumably show the abilities in action, but only briefly available to watch before the page went down.
+Thankfully, Valorant data miner floxay went ahead and reposted the video showing off each ability on Twitter.

 ALARMBOT, TURRET, NANOSWARM and LOCKDOWN in order. pic.twitter.com/Y6CdlSW5UsJuly 28, 2020